WLWC: Spectrum sale and channel sharing agreement

 In the FCC's incentive auction, WLWC's spectrum was sold by OTA Broadcasting for $125,932,367, which then indicated that it would enter into a post-auction channel sharing agreement.
 It was one of the few successful spectrum sales for an OTA-owned station, and its only successful full-power sale.
 On August 7, 2017, Nexstar Media Group (which had re-entered the market earlier that year following its merger with Media General) announced that it would acquire WLWC's non-spectrum assets for $4.1 million; in a statement, Nexstar said that the station's CW affiliation would complement its existing ownership and operation of WPRI-TV and WNAC-TV.
 WLWC entered into a channel sharing agreement with Ion Television owned-and-operated station WPXQ-TV on September 1, 2017; the station then announced that it would "cease broadcasting on October 2, 2017 at 12:30 p.m. and begin channel sharing operations with another station, but will still be found on virtual channel 28".
 Following the commencement of the channel sharing, channel 28.1 began carrying Ion Plus, also dropping its other subchannels in the process; CW programming relocated to WNAC's second digital subchannel, sending MyNetworkTV to WPRI's second digital subchannel.
 On December 5, 2017, Ion exercised an option to buy the WLWC license for $150,000; the deal was made possible by the new Trump administration and an FCC which removed ownership rules that required "eight voices" (or separate station owners) in a market following the formation of a duopoly.
 Ion also entered into a shared services agreement, retroactive to October 1, to operate WLWC.
 The sale closed in February 2018.

 On September 24, 2020, the E. W. Scripps Company agreed to buy Ion Media for $2.65 billion.
 To get FCC approval for the transaction, 23 Ion Television stations, including WLWC, were sold by Scripps to Inyo Broadcast Holdings.
 The transaction was closed on January 7, 2021.

 On February 28, 2021, the station became an affiliate of Court TV after Ion Plus was shut down.

+In February 2026, the station became an affiliate of Bounce TV.

+Scripps announced its repurchase of all Inyo stations on February 26, 2026.